Since my oldest daughter was born I have tried desperately to minimize all the “things” in our house.

 But honestly?
 I’d rather just buy the quality books and have them on hand, because we tend to check out the same ones over and over.

 Resale- it is hard to move homeschool curriculum.
-Or more accurately, it is hard to get it all listed and shipped.
+Or more accurately, it takes time to get it all listed and shipped.
 There is a hassle there, but selling and making money back on it is really helpful when you need to buy homeschool supplies, books, and curricula each year.
-So, I usually have a stack of things I need to resale … same goes for the boxes of clothes and toys in my garage.
+So, I usually have a stack of things I need to list for resale … same goes for the boxes of clothes and toys in my garage.

 Linens- I sorta have this things about dish rags and towels.
 Once they have holes (which is only a few months after buying them) I move them from rotation, but being on a farm old linens are *very* handy.
 So I hold on to them …